vanlooverenkoen/lifepowr-flexio/README.md

 ### With certain Mobile app updates, we want to force the user to use the latest version.
 How
   would you tackle this?

 In order to implement app updates you can do multiple things.
-I usually combine a remote config to do the version check.
+I usually combine a remote config to do the version check with playstore in app updates (android only)
 (AWS, Firebase Remote Config, static json somewhere on the internet)

-There reason that it should not be returned from a status call from the api is that the api can be down.
+The reason that it should not be returned from a version check call in the "flexio" api is that the api can be down.
 But the version check is required for a the next update.
 So best to seperate these 2 things on a seperate endpoint/server

 I always use the buildNr (1) instead of the version name (1.0.0).
 This is because buildNr should always be incremented on android.
 To keep it simple I use the same on iOS.